Phonon website

 Authors

-This project is the continuation of the work of Raoul Weber during an internship in the University of Luxembourg for 2 months in the Theoretical Solid State Physics group under the supervision of Ludger Wirtz and technical help from me.
+This project is the continuation of work started by Raoul Weber during an internship at the University of Luxembourg in the Theoretical Solid State Physics group under the supervision of Ludger Wirtz.

 My personal webpage: